-- Science, Technology, Engineering Program (STEP): STEP is one of CCE’s many internship programs that provide students with opportunities to connect with Columbia alumni and gain experience in science, technology and engineering.
+- Science, Technology, Engineering Program (STEP) is one of CCE’s many internship programs that provide students with opportunities to connect with Columbia alumni and gain experience in science, technology, and engineering.

-- Career Exploration for Ph.D’s: A tipsheet on where to look for employment and how to use your training/skills in the job search in the science, technology, engineering and math disciplines.
+- Career Exploration for Ph.D’s is a tipsheet on where to look for employment and how to use your training/skills in the job search

 - Columbia Alumni: Read proﬁles and get advice from Columbia alumni working in the ﬁeld of science.